 Water is perhaps the primary element that defines the character of this territory.
 Here the water manifests itself in the springs and streams, in the snow that covers the summit of the mountain in winter and in the hot water of the hot springs of nearby towns such as Bagni San Filippo or Bagno Vignoni.

 What to do on Mount Amiata

 Monte Amiata is a paradise for nature lovers.
 A corner of unspoiled nature where you can make wonderful excursions on foot, horseback or mountain bike along a network of trails through chestnut and beech woods.
-Here it is also possible to see wild animals living in freedom such as deer, fallow deer, roe deer, mouflons and even the wolf of the Apennines.
+Here it is also possible to see wild animals living in freedom such as deer, fallow deer, roe deer, mouflons (wild sheep) and even the wolf of the Apennines.

 Mount Amiata also boasts the largest beech forest in Europe, the ideal place for a relaxing walk in contact with nature.

 Besides the naturalistic beauties you can visit characteristic mountain villages, abbeys and castles.
 We suggest you visit the villages of Arcidosso, Piancastagnaio and Montelaterone.
 These picturesque mountain villages have developed around imposing fortresses.
 Needless to say, from here you can enjoy a breathtaking view.